troutowicz/troutowicz.github.io/_posts/2016-1-3-live-output-with-ansible.md

                         Further limits the selected host/group patterns.
 ```

 Great!
 What I feared would be a headache to integrate was surprisingly straight forward.
-If you are interested in my finished script, I have shared it on GitHub [here](https://github.com/troutowicz/ansible-live).
+If you are interested in a generic `ansible`-like script using these functions, I have shared one on GitHub [here](https://github.com/troutowicz/ansible-live).